Maya-faisal/Training/Task3/README.md

 # GET APIs <br/>
 **6 APIs required, <br/>
- 3 for the statistics for each hour in the last 24 hours , and was done using cronjobs to collect the data <br/>
+ 3 for the statistics for each hour in the last 24 hours, and was done using cronjobs to collect the data <br/>
- 3 for current Memory/CPU/Disk usage, and was collected using python modules**
+ 3 for current Memory/CPU/Disk usage, and was collected using Python modules**

   ![image](https://github.com/user-attachments/assets/86c6f307-f3ef-4769-b545-53d899fa7b3d)